 Books to Avoid

-Many other website recommend books simply for the sake of recommending them, but we don't want to recommend something that won't actually help you which is why we have this section.
+Many other websites recommend PSAT prep books simply for the sake of recommending them.
+Here at Exam Genius, we don’t want to recommend something that won’t actually help you on exam day.
+That’s why we’ve included this section in our article.

-The biggest issue with this book is that it hasn't actually been updated for the new PSAT exam.
+The biggest issue with this PSAT NMSQT prep book is that it hasn’t been updated for the new PSAT exam.

-The book blatantly lies to you by stating that it's for the 2016 exam when in reality it was written with the older exam in mind.
+The book states that it’s for the most recent exam when, in reality, it was written with the older exam in mind.

-It also has terrible formatting, a plethora of typos, numerous errors, mistakes, issues, and anything else you can think of.
+It also has terrible formatting, many typos, numerous errors, mistakes, and issues.

-Here's a couple examples of the errors we found:
+Here are a couple of examples of the errors we found:

 - The writing and language section only has choices A-D, but the answer key marks E as the correct answer for some of the questions.